-I also have an amorphous awareness of Shekhinah.
+My awareness of Shekhinah is still vague and hard to define.
 I feel ecstasy when the Torah is processed around the shul and, during the singing of Lecha Dodi, I see a glorious woman approaching.
-Shabbat and community gave me a sense of the Divine Presence, but I do not know Shekhinah in the way that I know Hestia.
+Shabbat and community have helped me sense the Divine Presence, but I do not yet really know Shekhinah, in the way that I know Hestia.

-So I pulled some cards, asking how I can meet Shekhinah.
+So I pulled some cards from The Fountain Tarot, asking how I can meet Shekhinah.
+I received the Nine of Cups and The High Priestess.

-The first card feels very feminine despite the male figure.
-His waters have broken and he has birthed something new.
+The first card feels very feminine despite the central male figure.
+It’s as if his waters have broken—he’s birthed something new.
 The woman in the second card is rigid and controlled.
 She holds a scroll but does not invite us to look at it.
-Is she a door guardian and if so, why is the full moon inside the shrine?
+Is she a guardian of the threshold?
+And if so, why is the full moon hidden behind the veil, inside the shrine?

-I wouldn't expect my desire to meet Shekhinah to be represented by a bearded man giving birth.
+It surprises me that my longing for Shekhinah would be represented by a bearded man giving birth.
 Nor would I expect Shekhinah, or her priestess, to be cold and unapproachable.
-(Could I be reading them backwards?
-Am I a rigid seeker, while Shekhina is the laughter in every person I meet?)
+(Or am I the rigid seeker—and Shekhinah the laughter that greets me in other people?)

 Contemporary Goddess imagery is usually exuberant, showing abundance, compassion, strength, love, comfort.
 Even fearsome goddesses are appealing.